eclipse-openj9/openj9-docs/docs/allocation.md

 You can control the size of the LOA by using the [`-Xloainitial`, `-Xloaminimum`, and `-Xloamaximum`](xloaminimum.md) command line options.
 If the LOA is not used, the garbage collector contracts the LOA after a few cycles, down to the value of `-Xloaminimum`.
 You can also specify [`-Xnoloa`](xloa.md) to prevent an LOA being created.

-An SOA and LOA are used by the OpenJ9 GC policies: `gencon`, `optavgpause` and `optthruput`.
+An SOA and LOA are used by the OpenJ9 GC policies: `gencon`, `optavgpause`, and `optthruput`.
 For the `gencon` policy, the LOA and SOA are contained within the tenure area, which is designated for ageing objects.
 For more information about policies, see [Garbage collection policies](gc.md).

 ### Region-based heaps